 We operate in the highly technical field of research and development of small-molecule drugs and rely, in part, on trade-secret protection in order to protect our proprietary trade secrets and unpatented know-how.
 However, trade secrets are difficult to protect, and we cannot be certain that our competitors will not develop the same or similar technologies on their own.
 We have taken steps, including entering into confidentiality agreements with our employees, consultants, outside scientific collaborators, sponsored researchers and other advisors, to protect our trade secrets and unpatented know-how.
 These agreements generally require that the other party keep confidential and not disclose to third parties all confidential information developed by the party or made known to the party by us during the course of the party's relationship with us.
-Also, we typically obtain agreements may not be honored and may not effectively assign intellectual property rights to us.
+Also, we typically obtain agreements from these parties that inventions conceived by them in the course of rendering services to us will be our exclusive property.
+However, these agreements may not be honored and may not effectively assign intellectual property rights to us.
 Enforcing a claim that a party has illegally obtained, and is using our trade secrets or know-how, is difficult, expensive, and time-consuming, and the outcome is unpredictable.
 In addition, courts outside the U.S. may be less willing to protect trade secrets or know-how.
 The failure to obtain or maintain trade-secret protection could adversely affect our competitive position.